-The vaginal area is one of the most common locations for a woman to get an ingrown hair, notes the Mayo Clinic.
-An ingrown vaginal hair can usually be treated at home.
-However, if the hair appears infected or if you get ingrown hairs often, visit your doctor.
+Ingrown hairs in the vaginal area are uncomfortable, unsightly and, unfortunately, quite common.
+An ingrown vaginal hair can usually be treated at home with an over-the-counter topical acne medication.
+However, if the hair follicle appears infected or if you get ingrown hairs often, visit your doctor.

 Video of the Day

 An ingrown vaginal hair may cause a painful red bump that looks a lot like a pimple.
-There may be pus in the bump, but sometimes the bump may be hard instead of pus filled.
-It may itch.
+There may be pus in the bump, but sometimes the bump may be hard instead of pus-filled.
+The bump may also itch.
 You may notice hyperpigmentation, which occurs when the affected area is slightly darker than the surrounding skin.